-All appointments with our GP's and ANP's are presently being undertaken as telephone triage.
+The majority of our appointments with GP's and ANP's are presently being undertaken as telephone triage in the first instance.
 If when speaking to you the GP or ANP may then decide to invite you into the surgery for a face to face consultation or may invite you to undertake a video consultation through your phone, ipad or computer through a secure system called Accurx.

-With regards to our Nurse appointments they are generally telephone triage but some will be face to face.
+With regards to our Nurse appointments they are a mix of telephone triage and face to face.
 You can prebook the nurse appointments up to 2 weeks in advance

-Our Blood clinics are still running however, on a much reduced capacity so as to ensure we do not have more than 4 people in the waiting room in order to maintain social distancing.
-You can prebook a blood appointment up to 2 weeks in advance.
+Our Blood clinics are still running and you can prebook a blood appointment up to 2 weeks in advance.